rubenlupi/serviceLocator/README.md

-# Dependency Injection && Service Locator && Light Inject
+# DI && Service Locator && Light Inject

 Here you can see an implementation in c# of the Service Locator pattern.